The Reid Lecture Series

-The Reid Lecture Series is an annual public lecture geared toward showing a broad audience the beauty of mathematics It is hosted each March by the CSUSM Department of Mathematics during The Biocom Institute Festival of Science and Engineering.
-This is a time when the entire county is focused on Science, Technology, Engineering and Mathematics (STEM) related events.
+The Reid Lecture Series is an annual public lecture geared toward showing a broad audience the beauty of mathematics.
+It is hosted each March by the CSUSM Department of Mathematics.
 The event is open to the local and campus communities, including engaged high school and college students from other campuses and interested community members.

-The Reid Lecture was established in 2015 and has continued with support from Founding Library Dean and Librarian Emeritus Marion Reid and Founding Faculty Member and Professor Emeritus K. Brooks Reid.
+The Reid Lecture was established in 2015 and has continued with support from Founding Library Dean and Librarian Emerita Marion Reid and Founding Faculty Member and Professor Emeritus K. Brooks Reid.

 Over the past few centuries, the theory of probability has been developed to quantify possibilities and to help us make decisions with incomplete knowledge.
 More recently, this theory has been refined to include predictions based on chaotic dynamical systems, as well as providing a measure of our belief in future events based on observed data.
 As mathematicians, we like precision, patterns, predictions.
 As human beings we want to make wise, informed decisions.
 In this talk I will explore three questions: how can we quantify the uncertainty in our predictions, how do we make decisions in the face of uncertainty, and when is a bit of uncertainty helpful ? or fun?